Coronavirus (COVID-19): masks

 Public transportation includes:

 - municipally operated public transit (buses and ferries)

 - school buses and vehicles operated by private schools

 - community transit vehicles (like community operated buses)

-- commercial vehicles like motor coaches and shuttle vans (excluding vehicles providing charters and tours)
+- commercial vehicles like motor coaches, shuttle vans and vehicles providing charters and tours

 - vehicles serving residents and staff at long-term care facilities